jgiors/testbed.game/docs/TDD/Regions.md

 ### What is a region?

 The new concept is based on *regions* instead of *cells*.
 Regions are still made of cells and can be of arbitrary shape, though their extent is limited to prevent excessive recursion and memory consumption.
-Cells within a region may be occupied, empty, filled, or dust.
+Cells within a region may be occupied, empty, or filled. [^dust]

 ### PCG of regions